South Lake Tahoe Ski Resorts

 Heavenly Mountain Ski resort boasts 4,800 acres (1,942 hectares) of skiable terrain and the most breathtaking views of Lake Tahoe.
 With 34 miles of diverse tree lines and wide-open groomed cruisers, two canyon areas with challenging chutes and one true alpine bowl, this ski resort is so massive it spreads across California and Nevada.
 Heavenly isn’t just a winter destination.
 With the addition of a ropes course, zip line, and a very popular mountainside bobsled roller coaster, Heavenly is great to visit in the Summer as well!

-Are you’re interested in living or having a vacation home near Heavenly?
+Ever wanted to live or have a vacation home near Heavenly?
 For a true “ski-in/ski-out experience, there are condos on the Nevada side near the Heavenly Stagecoach lodge in the Tahoe Summit neighborhood that is right next to the slopes or within walking distance.
 On the California side, there is the Heavenly Valley neighborhood which is located at the base of the Heavenly California Lodge.
-This neighborhood is made up primarily of homes but also has a few condo complexes, as well as a very unique area called Tahoe Tyrol that looks like a Scandinavian Village.
+This neighborhood is made up primarily of homes but also has a few condo complexes.
+It also has a very unique area called Tahoe Tyrol that looks like a Scandinavian Village.

 Sierra-at-Tahoe Ski Resort – South Shore CA

 Sierra-at-Tahoe or often just shortened to “Sierra” by the locals is a ski and snowboard resort in the south of Lake Tahoe.
 Approximately 16 miles (26 km) south of Stateline, Nevada and 12 miles south of South Lake Tahoe on US Route 50 contained within the El Dorado National Forest.
-This medium-sized ski area in the Lake Tahoe region is well known for being a family oriented resort.
-809 hectares of skiable terrain and over 40 trails, Sierra Ski Resort is mostly protected from the high winds that can close down most of the other resorts.
+Locals know Sierra for being a family oriented medium sized resort with 809 hectares of skiable terrain and over 40 trails.
+Since it is situated in the mountains and surrounded by tall peaks, it is protected from the wind.
+This means Sierra can stay open when most of the other resorts in Tahoe go on “wind hold”.

 Sierra is located just outside the Tahoe Basin in an area surrounded by Forest Service Cabins that are usually only accessible in the summer months, with a few year-round homes spread throughout the area.
 However, it is only a 10-minute drive from the Meyers area of South Lake Tahoe.
 The Meyers area also has its own grocery store and a handful of restaurants and bars that are locals favorites.